adstads1/adstads1/README.md

 - :raising_hand_man: I'm here to work on projects that'll make a better tomorrow.

-- :art: I also enjoy the gym, hiking and reading.
+- ⚡: I also enjoy the gym, hiking and reading.

 <br>